 A major contributing factor to this was the significantly lesser opportunities to socialise.
 Valentina noted how in university, “you have many [opportunities] in the day to make and build relationships with your peers and with your teachers.”
-But with everyone quarantined, meeting new people has gotten a lot difficult.
-The loneliness aspect was echoed by Alexis, who said, “you just feel like you’re dealing with this alone, even though [you know] everybody’s dealing with the same thing.”
+But with everyone quarantined, meeting new people has gotten a lot more difficult.
+The loneliness aspect was echoed by Alexis, who said, “You just feel like you’re dealing with this alone, even though [you know] everybody’s dealing with the same thing.”

-If most learning would be conducted remotely in the upcoming year, universities and students’ unions must work hard to ensure that students will still have opportunities to engage with other students and participate in various extra-curricular activities.
+If most learning would be conducted remotely in the upcoming year, universities and students unions must work hard to ensure that students will still have opportunities to engage with other students and participate in various extra-curricular activities.
 For instance, a department in University College London (UCL) recently created a virtual common room, where students can freely pop in and out to connect with their peers from across the globe.
 Other ideas could include virtual pub quizzes or town hall meetings.

 3. Beyond COVID-19

 Some students also expressed worries about the future.
 Notably, students in courses with a heavy practical element felt that the current situation makes learning key skills virtually impossible.
 This was expressed by Aphra, a medical student who had her practical examination cancelled.
 Moreover, due to the fact that many first-year examinations have been cancelled or replaced with coursework, students were concerned that the lack of experience in an actual, physical examination would put them at a disadvantage in later years.
-Natalie mentions how seniors warned that when it comes to physical exams, “there’s kind of a different schedule that your body’s acclimated to, because you have to get up, go to the centre and prepare.”
-She says, “I’m very worried about how it will be when I go into it next year, as I have a lot more at stake in second year.”
+Natalie mentions how seniors warned that when it comes to physical exams, “there’s kind of a different schedule that your body’s acclimated to because you have to get up, go to the centre and prepare.”
+She says, “I’m very worried about how it will be when I go into it next year, as I have a lot more at stake in the second year.”

 These are skills that can only (or majorly) be acquired from an in-person experience, and would be almost impossible to replicate even with the best online education.
 It is imperative that universities identify what those missing skills are, and provide students with further support to bridge that skill gap when things are back to normal.
 For instance, universities could provide extra practical skills sessions or host examination workshops.